MartaKMB/MartaKMB/README.md

 Last years I worked for my own. 🙌

 Outside of programming I'm instructor and book author (I learn owners how to make relaxing pet 🐶 massage).
-For this project I build [websites](https://martamucha.pl/) and I'm currently working at React application for dog owners.
+For this project I'm also front-end developer: I build [websites](https://martamucha.pl/) and I'm working at React application for dog owners.

 ## 💬 How to reach me:
 * email - m.muchabalcerek@gmail.com